Harima Chemicals Group, Inc.

 Environmental Management System

 In compliance with ISO 14001, the international standard for environmental management systems, we have established a structure that oversees the entire company while carefully monitoring each site through internal audits and environmental committees.
-The committees set annual targets using the Sustainable Development Goals (SDGs) as guidance, in areas such as greenhouse gas (GHG) emission reduction and waste management, as described below:
+The committees set annual targets using the Sustainable Development Goals (SDGs) as guidance, in areas such as greenhouse gas (GHG) emission reduction and waste management.

 ISO 14001 Certification (as of Mar 31, 2024)